Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 It didn't take me long to figure out my oversight.
 I'd setup my steps to be up/down then left/right and vice versa.
 I did not account for double up/down or double left/right.

-One quick correction later, and volia!
+One quick correction later, and voilà!

 ```
 == Vault ==